fedorkobak/knowledge/other/clouds.md

 - Workflows/DLT: data engineering tools: ingesting, ETL, and streaming.
 - AI/BI: tool for data analytics.

 **Unity catalog** is a unified governance model for all the data and AI assets within the databricks.
+Check tutorial [What is Unity Catalog](https://docs.databricks.com/aws/en/data-governance/unity-catalog/).

+**Delta Lake** is noting more than a database format that provides transactional guarantees, schema enforcement, and time travel.
+It is the default table format in Databricks, but on its own, it is just a format with open-source implementations beyond Databricks.

+**Feature store** is a special Delta Lake table that provides access to features intended for use in machine learning (ML) models.
+Built on top of Delta tables, it adds additional metadata, primary keys, constraints, and tracking of feature lieage.

 **Data Ingestion**: Databricks uses a **medallion data architecture**, in which data are separated into a few processing phases: